Home / Publications / Transformer Oil Restoration with DRYCORE DC-R Technology

 • Recovery of dielectric and cooling properties

-A major advantage of transformer oil restoration with DRYCORE DC-R systems is the long service life of the sorbent.
-The regeneration machine allows sorbent beds to be reused up to 500 cycles or more before replacement is required.
-This feature dramatically reduces operating costs and minimizes oil losses during maintenance.
+A major advantage of transformer oil restoration using DRYCORE DC-R systems is the long service life of the sorbent.
+The regeneration unit allows sorbent layers to be reused for up to 500 cycles or more before replacement is required.
+This feature significantly reduces operating costs and minimizes oil losses during maintenance.

-Unlike traditional regeneration systems, DC-R units eliminate the need for daily manual handling of sorbent materials.
+Unlike conventional regeneration systems, DC-R units eliminate the need for daily manual handling of sorbent materials.
 This reduces labor intensity, simplifies routine maintenance, and improves overall operational safety.

-Consistent transformer oil restoration restores insulating oil to near-new condition, ensuring stable dielectric strength, efficient cooling, and reduced moisture impact on solid insulation.
+Consistent transformer oil restoration brings insulating oil to a near-new condition, ensuring stable dielectric strength, efficient cooling, and reduced moisture impact on solid insulation.
 This directly enhances transformer reliability and significantly extends the service life of transformers and other high-voltage equipment.

-By maintaining optimal oil parameters, DRYCORE DC-R systems reduce unplanned outages, lower repair costs, and improve the overall efficiency of power networks.
+By maintaining optimal oil parameters, DRYCORE DC-R systems reduce unplanned outages, lower repair costs, and improve the overall efficiency of power grids.